ludonoel1/cat-app/README.md

 ### Prerequisites:

-- Node.js and npm installed on your machine.
+- Node.js version 18.17.0 or latest and npm installed on your machine.
 - Python3 and Flask installed on your machine or you can activate an environment (https://flask.palletsprojects.com/en/3.0.x/installation/)
 - psql and postgres installed on your machine.